Skip to navigation Skip to content

 • If the feedback is urgent or the customer is experiencing vulnerability, take ownership of all feedback items

-• If the employee responsible has been offline for an extended period, contact the employee responsible manager to determine who should manage all open complaints
+• If the employee responsible has been offline for an extended period, contact the employee responsible manager to decide who should manage all open complaints

 • If unsure what action to take, speak to a Manager

-Take ownership of all open, unassigned Level 1 Feedback item/s, update the Employee Responsible.
+Take ownership of all open, in scope, unassigned Level 1 Feedback item/s, update the Employee Responsible.

 Read all feedback entries.